 Here are some stats that prove mobile commerce is the future.

-- $626 billion revenue was generated in 2018 from mobile commerce
+- $626 billion revenue was generated from mobile commerce

 - Consumer interactions spike to 200% when mobiles are used.

 The message is clear cut that if your eCommerce site is not optimized for the mobile, abandoned carts will haunt you.
 Let’s think of how to avoid eCommerce cart abandonment in mobile.

 Budapester, the German fashion retailer, increased mobile conversion rate by 29%.
 So what did they do to achieve this?

 - USP information like free shipping & delivery and discounts was made visible in the product pages by highlighting them.